-Best bets from Amazon's Electronics gift guide
+Best bets from Amazon's Electronics Gift Guide

 We’ve come up with our 14 favorite items from Amazon’s 2020 Electronics Gift Guide.
 And we’re breaking them down for you right here.

-The 4th Gen Echo Dot might mix up a working formula with a spherical design, but we think it still is the budget smart speaker to beat.
+The fourth-gen Echo Dot might mix up a working formula with a spherical design, but we think it’s still the budget smart speaker to beat.
 It’s pretty compact at about the size of a grapefruit, gives you instant access to everything Alexa can offer and provides good sound for its size.

 Western Digital My Passport SSD ($159.99, originally $199.99; amazon.com)